PECOS-packages/PECOS/python/selene-plugins/pecos-selene-general-noise/README.md

 Idle rates use seconds because the adapter converts Selene's nanosecond schedule to the units expected by PECOS.
 Local crosstalk is described with neutral qubit groups rather than a hard-coded device layout.

+The adapter supports Selene's RXY, RZ, RZZ, reset, Boolean measurement, and leakage-valued measurement operations.
+Selene `RPP` operations are rejected until PECOS defines a device-neutral general-noise representation for them;
+silently decomposing them would change which primitive gate-error channels are applied.
+Device-specific `Custom` operations are likewise outside this generic adapter.

 ## Development